LimeTheDerg/React-Tic-Tac-Toe/README.md

-The project was made using React + Vite
+The project was made using React + Vite.
-All the configurations are default
+All the configurations are default.
-Feel free to comment on my coding practices
+Feel free to comment on my coding practices.